What it offers

 Once you have the app you can save new files directly to the OneDrive - University of Kent folder on your device.

-We don't currently offer encryption for sensitive files.
-Be aware that if you share a file of this nature with an external contact, they can download it and forward it, so make sure you have a written agreement with them that they won't share the document further.
+- If you share a sensitive file with an external contact, they can download it and forward it - so get a written agreement with the recipient that they will store it securely, that they won't share the document further and that they will delete it when no longer needed

-Encryption of files for confidentiality is under development.
-This will enable you to share files with only specific contacts and prevent any onward forwarding.
+- Encryption of files for confidentiality is under development.
+This will let you to share files with specific contacts, and prevent onward forwarding.

 Share files by email